RMFogle/chat-app/README.md

 - Admin can create chats.
 - All users can send messages and upload/share images.

+## Bugs:
+- Data lags or doesn't update when switching between chat boards.
+This occurs inconsistantly.

 ## Roadmap:
+- Hide projectID in .env file.
+Change string to process.env.
 - Add JWT Login with Firebase.
 - Add social authentication, Google Login and Facebook Login.
 - Allow all users to edit their own messages.